Staff

 Phone Ext.
 120

 Susan Tesch is the Director of Academics at the Club, bringing a wealth of experience and a passion for youth development since joining the team in 2016.
 She began her journey in after-school care and across various program areas, where she gained invaluable experience that deepened her commitment to helping children grow and succeed.
 After earning her Bachelor of Science degree from the University of Wisconsin–Oshkosh, she took on the role of S.T.E.M.
 Coordinator, blending her love for learning with hands-on educational programming.
 Before her time at the Boys & Girls Club, Susan worked as an administrative assistant at a local church.
 Her lifelong dedication to working with children—whether through babysitting, tutoring, or volunteering in the church nursery—has shaped her approach to youth development.
-Susan thrives on collaborating with program staff, teachers, parents, and the community to support the academic growth of Club members.
-Outside of work, she enjoys gardening, getting lost in a good book, and golfing with her husband, Joe.
+Susan thrives on collaborating with program staff, teachers, parents and the community to support the academic growth of Club members.
+Outside of work, she enjoys gardening, getting lost in a good book and golfing with her husband, Joe.

 What do you love most about your job?